Published on

 My Professional Superpower

-In the pursuit of professional success, many people value their passion, commitment, and emotional investment in their work.
-However, as I have discovered in my own career journey, the ability to detach oneself from the emotional intricacies of professional life can prove to be an invaluable practice.
-In fact, I go so far as to say that detachment has become my professional superpower.
+In the pursuit of professional success, I had always valued my passion, commitment, and emotional investment in my work.
+However, as my own career progressed, the ability to detach myself from the emotional intricacies of professional life proved to be an invaluable practice.
+In fact, I would go so far as to say that today, detachment has become my professional superpower.

 The notion of detachment may seem paradoxical to the traditional idea of career advancement.
-After all, we are often told to pour our hearts and souls into our work and to be passionate about our goals.
+After all, we are often told to pour our hearts into our work and to seek passion over profit.
 Yet, excessive attachment can lead to disappointment, burnout, and a loss of perspective.
 When we invest too much of ourselves in our work, we risk losing sight of the bigger picture, limiting our potential and satisfication in the process.

 Passion Gone Awry